RJ-Russell/LinuxServerMonitoring/README.md

 # LinuxServerMonitoring
-Simple Web App to monitor basic system information
+Simple Web App to monitor basic system information.

+This program assumes that node and npm are installed.

 ## Installation
 1. Clone the repo and cd into directory.